X13-VSA

 Voice Stress Analysis is developed for United States Military Intelligence looking for an alternative to wired polygraph.

-Voice Stress Analysis is used by the US Highway Patrol and nearly 1,500 other law-enforcement agencies instead of wired polygraph examinations.
+The Voice Stress Analysis is used by the US Highway Patrol and nearly 1,500 other law-enforcement agencies instead of wired polygraph examinations.

 (External Links)